-You’ll print your descriptive title in large, easy-to-read font on a white piece of paper and attach it to the construction paper.
-A small piece of double-sided sticky tape works well.
+Print your descriptive title in large, easy-to-read font on a white piece of paper.
+Attach it to the construction paper with a small piece of double-sided sticky tape or rubber glue.

 With a half-sheet display, the full description of the item (with restrictions) will likely need to be printed on the bid sheet as the size of the half-sheet display isn’t large enough to accommodate much verbiage.
-You can help guests by being clear in the description.
-“A romantic weekend stay” title isn’t as helpful as “Two weekend nights at the Ritz.”
+Help guests by being clear in the description — “A romantic weekend stay” title isn’t as helpful as “Two weekend nights at the Ritz.”